 or managed by pet-taking-care-of-people, in practice

 that's for your singleton ferret.
-We return Padme
+We return the

-and Luke into the safe hands of Wendy when we need to go
+ferrets to the safe hands of Wendy when we need to

 So, what do we think of ferrets now?
 Well, it is a